quasilyte/repolint/README.md

 `-v` flag is used to get more debug output from the `repolint`.
 It's optional.

+By default, it skips all fork repositories. `-skipForks=false` will enable forked repositories checks.

 ## What repolint can find

 Most issues are very simple and are agnostic to the repository programming language.